Tereshchenkolab/12-lead-ECG-viewer/README.md

 # 12-lead-ECG-viewer
-Clinical Viewer of raw digital 12-lead ECG
+Clinical Viewer of raw digital 12-lead ECG file (ECG file in .txt format).
+Viewer can be installed in a computer without pre-installed Matlab.
+Use provided MATLAB app installer to install this APP in any computer, and follow installation instructions.

  ## Table of Content
    - 12-lead clinical ECG viewer
    - Test file: raw digital 12-lead ECG file in a text file format
+   - Packed APP for installation in computers that don't have pre-installed Matlab.

  ### Authors